-Parameters raw_config (dict) - The application configuration which should have settings for the secrets store.
+- raw_config (dict) The application configuration which should have settings for the secrets store. - timeout (float) How long, in seconds, to block instantiation waiting for the secrets data to become available (defaults to not blocking).

-'''

 Return type SecretsStore

-'''

-class baseplate.secrets.SecretsStore(path)
+class baseplate.secrets.SecretsStore(path, timeout=None)